mhantsch/maxtend/BACKGROUND.md

+# Background

 ## Intro

 Some years ago, I decided to switch my keyboard layout to [Colemak](https://colemak.org), and re-learn my typing.
 I was decent at touch-typing qwerty, but I decided my typing experience could be better.
 Thus, the rabbit hole of keyboard layouts, mechanical keyboards, and keyboard layers.
 I also switched to ten-key-less (TKL) and 60% keyboards, adding the need for layers (navigation, numpad).

 This repository contains various configurations and tooling that I have used to create my setup for both Windows and Linux, and also my configuration for the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com).

 ### Credits & Inspiration

 - [The inventor of Colemak, shai coleman](https://colemak.com).
 - [DreymaR and his Big Bag of Keyboard Tricks](https://dreymar.colemak.org/).

 ### Notes from my journey

 Re-learning to touch type when switching from QWERTY to Colemak is hard, and takes some time.
-I used Tarmak layouts (https://forum.colemak.com/topic/1858-learn-colemak-in-steps-with-the-tarmak-layouts/) to take me through the learning process, and practiced a lot at home in the evenings.
+I used Tarmak layouts (see [Colemak forum: Learn Colemak in steps with the Tarmak layouts](https://forum.colemak.com/topic/1858-learn-colemak-in-steps-with-the-tarmak-layouts/)) to take me through the learning process, and practiced a lot at home in the evenings.
 Through a few weeks, I gained sufficient proficiency to continue to work in Colemak only.
 I changed all my computers (home and work) as well as my Android phone and tablet to Colemak.

 On the positive side, I now type faster than ever before on Qwerty, topping at 110 wpm on a good day, and consistently typing around 80-90 wpm.
 Plus, typing feels so much easier and more comfortable with Colemak.

 ### Will this work with Qwerty?

 The layouts are designed with Colemak in mind.
 However, most of the changes I added in additional layers could be done with other base layouts (such as Qwerty or Dvorak), too.
 You would have to adapt the keys in the AHK script. keyd and Kanata configs should be mostly unaffected.
 The UHK configuration will be affected for some of the bindings.

 ## The Goal

-* Typing on standard Colemak layout including international symbols (via AltGr combinations)
+- Typing on standard Colemak layout including international symbols (via AltGr combinations)
-* An extend layer (called *`maxtend`*) closely resembling DreymaR's *`extend`* layer
+- An extend layer (called *`maxtend`*) closely resembling DreymaR's *`extend`* layer

-* Easy installation and as much as possible identical functionality across
+- Easy installation and as much as possible identical functionality across
   - Windows (without or with installation of additional tools)
   - Linux (without or with installation of additional tools)
   - Other computers which do not or cannot have additional tools installed (using an external programmable keyboard)